Wild Play

 Wild play events are held during school holidays throughout the year, giving families the opportunity to take part in activities such as deer-spotting, forest crafts, sail leaf boats, scavenger hunts, pooh sticks and crabbing.
 Every year a wild play walk takes place in October as part of the New Forest Walking Festival.
 Check out our wild play page for families for more information.

-For ideas about wild play activities to try with your families have a look at our wild play downloads:
+For ideas about wild play activities to try with your families have a look at some of our past wild play downloads:

 Volunteering and training